 10) Don't Panic

 No matter what happens out there on the course, don't panic.
 Don’t deviate from your plan.
-If something goes wrong, get the ball back on course and try to make a putt.
+If something goes wrong, keep your head in the game and stay focused on playing the percentages.

 If you miss out on breaking 90 this time, it's not the end of the world.
 But if you manage to use these tips every round you WILL get there.